-The following is a schedule of EERS conference presentations and activities, in its most current form.
+The following is a schedule of EERS conference presentations and activities, in its most current form, with sessions added as they are confirmed and scheduled.
 This page is designed to allow attendees to follow the program on a mobile device.

 How do we go about setting and answering key learning questions that will both build real-time evaluation capacity and feed into program implementation and outcomes achievement?
 Rapid cycle learning (RCL) has been used in places as varied as the military, the private sector, emergency response, and healthcare.
 As evaluators we can use RCL to institutionalize […]Click for more information on 'Using Rapid Cycle Learning to Infuse a Culture of Continuous Learning'